Soybean: Australia

-Wild soybeans were discovered in northeastern Australia in 1770 by explorers Banks and Solander.
+Joseph Banks and Daniel Solander, accompanying James Cook's first global circumnavigation, discovered in April 1770, in Botany Bay, two growing species of wild perennial soybeans (Glycine tabacina and Glycine tomentosa), and in June had found more in the future Queensland at Bustard Bay, Shoalwater Bay, and Endeavour River.
 In 1804, the first soyfood product ("Fine India Soy" [sauce]) was sold in Sydney.
-In 1879, the first domesticated soybeans arrived in Australia, a gift of the Minister of the Interior Department, Japan.
+In 1879, the first domesticated soybeans arrived in Australia, a gift of the Minister of the Interior Department, Japan and were distributed to famers.
+The first recorded experiments in cultivation of soybeans in came after 1890.

 France

 The soybean was first cultivated in France by 1779 (and perhaps as early as 1740).
 The two key early people and organizations introducing the soybean to France were the Society of Acclimatization (starting in 1855) and Li Yu-ying (from 1910).
 Li started a large tofu factory, where the first commercial soyfoods in France were made.

 Africa

 The soybean first arrived in Africa via Egypt in 1857.
 Soya Meme (Baked Soya) is produced in the village called Bame Awudome near Ho, the capital of the Volta Region of Ghana, by the Ewe people of Southeastern Ghana and southern Togo.

 Central Europe

 In 1873, Professor Friedrich J. Haberlandt first became interested in soybeans when he obtained the seeds of 19 soybean varieties at the Vienna World Exposition (Wiener Weltausstellung).
 He cultivated these seeds in Vienna, and soon began to distribute them throughout Central and Western Europe.
 In 1875, he first grew the soybeans in Vienna, then in early 1876 he sent samples of seeds to seven cooperators in central Europe, who planted and tested the seeds in the spring of 1876, with good or fairly good results in each case.
 Most of the farmers who received seeds from him cultivated them, then reported their results.
 Starting in February 1876, he published these results first in various journal articles, and finally in his magnum opus, Die Sojabohne (The Soybean) in 1878.
 In northern Europe, lupin (lupine) is known as the "soybean of the north".